 While staying at home, people started to look for more meaningful virtual interaction, which can be provided by VR.
 2021 is likely to see VR getting even more popular as social networks are integrating it in their platforms.
 For instance, Facebook Horizon - a whole virtual world that allows people to explore, connect with others, and play games.

 AR is also keeping up and helps to create highly interactive and engaging content.
 As an example, Instagram filters and ‘try on’ AR for better shopping experience.

 The role of social media in shopping is rapidly increasing.
 54% of social media users research products using social media and social media referrals can influence the purchase decisions of 71% of users, which makes influencer marketing so important.

 It’s easy to get used to something good and convenient, so nowadays users are expecting features for quicker and more entertaining shopping from every platform: ‘buy’ buttons added right to posts on social media, easy checkout without much info asked, all the product details described and found without any effort, etc.

 Good customer service is also a big users’ expectation and social media can be a perfect channel for that.
 Customers reach out to brands right on social media, tag them in posts and stories as well as ask/complain about products.
 2021 is expected to give us even more social media features for a better shopping experience.

 Social media and the Internet itself made our lives more transparent and vulnerable.
 Users and businesses should think twice before sharing some info or speaking up about some issues, in order to not wreck their reputation.
 Socials themselves should overthink their policies and correspondence with regulations and morality.

-So these are the trends people expect to see on social media:
+So these are the social media marketing trends people expect to see this year: